Your foundational platform is how you consistently deliver your applications. For everything else, we recommend using a fully managed service.

 We support two popular options for platforms, including Kubernetes using EKS and ECS Fargate.
 While we love Kubernetes, we fully recognize it is not the right option for every business.
 Therefore, as part of our Engagement Workbook process, we work with you to figure out what is the right fit for you at the stage you're at.

-For Kubernetes, we provision clusters across multiple account stages, along with deploying all the backing services required by the platform.
-We support Spot Instances, GPUs, Auto Scaling, and pretty much everything else you would expect from Kubernetes.
+For Kubernetes, we provision clusters across multiple account stages and deploy all the backing services required by the platform.
+Using a combination of EKS Fargate Profiles and the Karpenter controller by AWS, we support Spot Instances, GPUs, Auto Scaling, and pretty much everything else you would expect from Kubernetes.

 These are a few notable controllers we provision by default: